 2021 promises to be the year of getting outside, with homestays and camping wilderness vacations likely to be the get-away of choice, so why not give the gift of enhanced experiences in the outdoors?
 Here are our suggestions for the top 12 perfect presents for the discerning campers, glampers and campervan cruisers in your bubble.

-If you're still looking for Christmas ideas, check out our guide to the best gifts for hikers.
+If you're still looking for Valentine's Day present ideas, check out our guide to the best gifts for hikers.

 Columbia Grand Trek down jacket

 Get camp cosy in the warm Columbia Grand Trek down jacket.
 Our tester described this jacket as ‘tough, rugged and fully waterproof’, and it’s that rare thing – a lightweight insulated jacket that can also withstand the rain, making it perfect for year-round camping.
 Men’s and women’s versions both available, making it the perfect gift for campers.

 The clever Biolite Powerlight flat torch works as two different lights: as a lantern, emitting a warmer, softer light, or as a powerful hand-held torch, with a 250-lumens bulb.
 Its versatility (and its pocket-friendly size) makes it perfect for camping and caravan living.
 Not only is the Powerlight USB rechargeable, it also works as a powerpack for charging your other devices, making it one of the best camping gifts for remote wild camping trips.

 The Camper Van Cookbook